 My postdoctoral project is entitled: Richard Hakluyt’s The Principal Navigations: Travel, Colonialism, Prose.
 The project focuses on The Principal Navigations (1598-1600), one of the most important works of English travel literature ever published.
 I aim to situate The Principal Navigations in the formation of global systems, such as trade, mobility and colonialism.
 I hypothesise that Hakluyt founded a form of colonial travel discourse which finds its way into the writing of the following century, specifically seventeenth-century prose fiction.
 I was previously a Postdoctoral Fellow in Early Modern English Literature at the University of Neuchatel, Switzerland, and I am finishing a monograph entitled Shakespeare and Error.

-Department of Sociology, Global Governance GRP
+Department of Sociology and Department of Politics & International Studies, Global Governance GRP

 Ellie’s research explores environmental politics in the post-Soviet region, with a focus on policymaking, governance arrangements and the capacity of states to protect their natural environments.
 She has recently published a book based on her doctoral thesis, Russian Environmental Politics: state, industry and policymaking (Routledge, 2017), and her work has appeared in Post-Soviet Affairs and Demokratizatsiya.
 In 2017, Ellie was a visiting fellow at ANU Centre for European Studies in Canberra.
 She earned an MPhil at St Antony’s College, Oxford before completing her PhD at the University of New South Wales.

 Department of Politics & International Studies, Behavioural Science GRP